nas256/ece3400_team13/labs/milestone4.md

 ### Nicholas Sarkis, Norman Chen, Eric Cole, Julia Currie, Divya Gupta, Wenhan Xia
 # Milestone 4: Putting it All Together

-##Introduction
+## Introduction

 The main goal of milestone 4 was to integrate all the previous labs and milestones into one seamless system.
 For this milestone, we were tasked with demonstrating that our robot can sucessfully communicate with the basestation and have it display walls and treasures as the robot finds them, and signal "done" on both the screen and the speakers when the robot has finished a maze.
 With the completion of this milestone, our robot and basestation will essentially be competition ready, and the rest of our time in lab will be spent making performance optimizations on the robot.

 ## FPGA Graphics
 ### Walls
 ### Treasure

 ljflakdjflkds

 [![17kHz Sensing](https://img.youtube.com/vi/EHfJIytHCts/0.jpg)](https://youtu.be/EHfJIytHCts)

 **Robot Arduino IR Sensing Code**

 We quickly learned that our fft code from the previous IR lab, broke our main robot's code.
-After some debugging, we realized that putting the ADC into free running mode, broke an subsequent Analog_Read() calls which are essential for line following and wall sensing.
-We remedied this by only settint the ADC to free running mode ```cpp ADCSRA = 0xe5;```
+After some debugging, we realized that putting the ADC into free running mode, broke all subsequent Analog_Read() calls which are essential for line following and wall sensing.
+We remedied this by only setting the ADC to free running mode and storing the old ADCSRA state when we enter the IR\_poll funtion, so that we could restore it before we returned the value of the IR treasure we sensed.

 ``` cpp
 char IR_poll(uint8_t sensor){